Schema WordPress Theme Review, Loads under milliseconds, helps you rank higher!

 I know, a majority of you people are not good at customizing your existing WordPress themes, and hiring a professional WordPress developer to make your theme fit for speed and search engines isn’t a viable idea, as it’ll be an expensive affair.
 And even if you could fix, your WordPress site theme all on your, it’ll consume a neat portion of your time and the end result won’t be satisfactory.

-Therefore, instead of fixing your WordPress theme I would suggest you to better opt for a fast WordPress theme, which could not only fix the above issues but, also comes with a modern design and offers you several built-in features, to make your blog look stand out, and cut down several number of external plugins.
+Therefore, instead of fixing your WordPress theme, I would suggest you to better opt for a fast WordPress theme, which could not only fix the above issues but, also comes with a modern design and offers you several built-in features, to make your blog look stand out, and cut down several numbers of external plugins.

-One such theme, that I came across in recent time is Schema by MyThemeShop.
-It’s a fully responsive WordPress theme with all sorts of feature for a WordPress site to succeed on the web.
+One such theme, that I came across in recent times is Schema by MyThemeShop.
+It’s a fully responsive WordPress theme with all sorts of features for a WordPress site to succeed on the web.

 - Fully responsive

 - Voting feature

 What I genuinely like about Schema is that there’s no addition of any fancy sliders or builder feature, which not only makes your WordPress site slow but, also harms your Search engine rankings, as a whole.